MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/scale-set-agents.md

 You are now ready to create an agent pool using this scale set.

-### Where can I find the inages used for Microsoft-hosted pools?
+### Where can I find the images used for Microsoft-hosted agents?

 Licensing considerations limit us from distributing Microsoft-hosted images.
 We are unable to provide these images for you to use in your scale set agents.
 But, the [scripts](https://github.com/actions/virtual-environments/tree/master/images) that we use to generate these images are open source.
 You are free to use these scripts and create your own custom images.